What is Stamp Duty?

 Stamp Duty (Stamp Duty Land Tax).

-Currently, there is no Stamp Duty to pay on homes up to the value of £250,000.
-The rate of Stamp Duty to pay on
+After the 1st April, for home movers there is no Stamp Duty to pay on homes up to the value of £125,000.
+The rate of Stamp Duty to pay

 Duty and do not qualify for first-time buyer’s relief.